Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

                             group_by(member_casual) %>%
                             summarise(count_member = n())

-## result, as shown in the first picture
+## result, as shown in the thrid picture
 cat(paste("Total casual: ", amount_each_membertype$count_member[1], "memberships\nTotal member: ", amount_each_membertype$count_member[2], "memberships"))

 ## 2) calculate statistical analysis of each member type